-- Giving the student the option of pressing charges later. - Having an incident report on file in case the same assailant hurts someone else. - Making police aware of potential danger to other students. - Offer referral for reporting the incident to University and local authorities: - University Police: 850.474.2415, ask for victim advocate services - Escambia County Sherriff's Office: 850.436.9630
+- Giving the student the option of pressing charges later. - Having an incident report on file in case the same assailant hurts someone else. - Making police aware of potential danger to other students. - Offer a referral for reporting the incident to University and local authorities. - University Police: 850.474.2415 - Escambia County Sheriff's Office: 850.436.9630

-Faculty/Staff Reporting Obligations and Confidentiality: Do not INQUIRE about time, date, location or other incident details until you have informed the student of the following information:
+Faculty and Staff Reporting Obligations and Confidentiality: Do not INQUIRE about time, date, location or other incident details until you have informed the student of the following information: